Florida NRA lobbyist Marion Hammer retiring after 44 years - NewsBreak

 Florida NRA lobbyist Marion Hammer retiring after 44 years

-TALLAHASSEE, Fla.
-(AP) — The National Rifle Association’s longtime Florida lobbyist and first female president, Marion Hammer, will retire but remain an adviser to the organization, the NRA announced Thursday.
+The National Rifle Association's longtime Florida lobbyist and first female president, Marion Hammer , will retire but remain an adviser to the organization, the NRA announced Thursday.

 Hammer, 83, said in a statement that she served the gun rights group for 44 years and is proud of her record on Second Amendment issues.
 She is the first woman to serve as president of the organization, from 1996 to 1998.